Abusing Cache Line Dirty States to Leak Information in Commercial Processors: WB Timing-Based Channels

-The Least-Recently Used cache replacement policy and its variants are widely deployed in modern processors.
-In true LRU, the least recently used way is always chosen as the victim way and evicted.
-When the size of the replacement set is the same as the target set, accessing the replacement set will replace all cache lines in the target set, naturally including possible dirty cache lines.
+The LRU cache replacement policy and its variants are widely deployed in modern processors.
+In true LRU, the least-recently-used way is always chosen as the victim way and evicted.
+When the size of the replacement set is the same as that of the target set, accessing the replacement set will replace all cache lines in the target set, naturally including possible dirty cache lines.
 However, this is not necessarily the case for LRU variants.
-Consider the following memory access sequence in an 8-way data cache.
-Each sequence number represents a cache line mapped to the target set.
-N is the size of the replacement set.
+Consider the following memory access sequence in an eight-way data cache.
+Each sequence number represents a cache line mapped to the target set, and $N$ is the size of the replacement set.